Aworldc/AllanWm/README.md

 # AllanWm
-A gnome-inspired replacement for the windows shell written in javascript with electron.
+A Gnome-inspired replacement for the windows shell written in javascript with electron.

 ## Roadmap